MatyRose/PaymentTracker/Readme.txt

 Instructions how to run the application from the command line
 -------------------------------------------------------------
 Download & unzip or clone https://github.com/MatyRose/PaymentTracker .
 Open PaymentTracker-master directory.
 You will see classes directory, src directory, file.txt and Readme.txt.
 Open command line at this directory.(just copy and paste the path from directory.
 Type:javac -d classes -cp classes src/paymenttracker/*.java
 Pres enter.
-After it type:java -cp classes paymenttracker.PTmain Program starts in the command line and you can test it.
+After it type:java -cp classes paymentracker.PTmain Program starts in the command line and you can test it.